libjpeg-turbo/buildscripts/README.txt

 Apple ID required.)
 The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S.
 Xcode should be installed under /Applications/Xcode51.app.

-NOTE: Although the Xcode apps can't be run on Snow Leopard, the build scripts can still use the SDKs contained within them.

 Build Environment: Windows (not Cygwin)